MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/create-a-new-course.md

 > [!Note]
 > Once the course is uploaded, you can [**add assessments**](add-assessments-to-a-course.md) or [**publish the course**](publishing-course.md) for learners to consume the content via the web portal or mobile application.

-> [!TIP]
-> When performing bulk upload course operations,  [**scale up your platform configuration**](../../../infrastructure-management/configure-your-platform-infrastructure/scale-up-instance-configuration.md) to reduce the upload and processing time for the content.

 <!---
 Alternatively, you can check the step by step video tutorial for bulk upload content: